 Hope does not just provide services to people in need.
 We are a hub to expand, gather and promote learning and knowledge, for our service users and others.

 In our work with those who use our services we do much more than giving food and clothes: we change lives through learning and skills, including offering accredited and other courses to get people into work, into such areas as catering and horticulture.
 We help people become advocates for themselves, through learning how to campaign.
 Through our training for our service users, we also provide them will skills and knowledge, confidence and communication skills.
 We help service users to have confidence and assertiveness in asking for what they are entitled to and to stand up to the injustice they experience – learning is embedded in work with our customers!

-Hope offers placement experience to vocational further education students who will work in settings like ours, including the disciplines of social work, youth work, social care and occupational therapy.
+Hope offers placement experience to vocational students who will work in settings like ours, including the disciplines of social work, youth work, social care and occupational therapy.
 We offer a learning environment that offers exposure to the theory as well as the practice that underpins our work, with available literature and resources to guide students to understand the context in which our work occurs.
 This includes both an on-site hard copy library, access to web-based resources and prepared, digested reading lists.

 Students should look out for opportunities through their course organisers, or just ask to come to Hope.
-Contact us to discuss placements or to see if it will be right for you.
+Contact us to discuss placements or projects or to see if Hope will be right for you.

 Hope is also the locus for research.
 Hope has acted as a research site for studies in a wide range of disciplines, and from a range of Universities, including the University of Northampton, South Bank and the Open University.
 Every study is carefully reviewed for its ethical aspects and purpose, and the learning has informed practice in our field of work.
 If you are interested in discussing research ideas involving our service users and practice, please contact Hope.